This post may contain affiliate links. Please read our disclosure policy.

 Gravy is made from a roux, which is just butter and flour.
 If you don’t whisk the flour enough before you add the liquid, you’ll end up with lumps of flour.
 The key is to whisk quickly and whisk a lot.
 If you still have lumps, keep whisking; they’ll work themselves out.

-- This recipe will work for any type of pan drippings, like from a Whole Roasted Chicken, or with any kind of stock or broth, like beef or even vegetable stock.
+- This recipe will work for any type of pan drippings, like those from a Whole Roasted Chicken, or with any kind of stock or broth, like beef or even vegetable stock.

 - How to thicken gravy: If your turkey gravy is too thin, you can quickly and easily thicken it with cornstarch.
 Whisk together a tablespoon of cornstarch to about 2 tablespoons of the gravy in a small bowl.
 You can also use water but I prefer to use the mixture I’m adding the slurry to.
-Pour it into the gravy and whisk until combined, them simmer and stir until thick.
+Pour it into the gravy and whisk until combined, then simmer and stir until thick.
 Give it at least 5 minutes to thicken up before adding more if needed.

 - Got leftover turkey and gravy?
 Use it to make this yummy Turkey and Stuffing Casserole or Turkey Shepherd’s Pie.

-Put Some Gravy On It
+Pour Some Gravy On It

 - Crock Pot Mashed Potatoes